-I'm a technologist, mobile specialist, experienced software developer, author, public speaker & an SAP employee.
+I'm a technologist, mobile specialist, experienced software developer, author, and public speaker.
 My thoughts, ideas, rants, comments & most of the code you'll find here are my own.
 Feel free to use any of this, but be sure to identify the source.

 Topics You'll Find Here

 This site contains content on a bunch of different topics including Mobile, Mobile Development, Microcontrollers, and other topics that strike my fancy.
 I've written a couple of mobile development books, so mobile and mobile development tend to dominate lately.